spring-attic/spring-roo/readme.txt

 Anyhow, for some issues a debugger is worth the minor price of losing your full keyboard and colour services! :-)

-To setup debugging, open org.springframework.roo.bootstrap.Bootstrap.
+To setup debugging, open org.springframework.roo.bootstrap.Main.
 Note it has a Java "main" method.
 Execute the class using Run As > Java Application.
 Note the "Console" tab in Eclipse/STS will open.
 Type "quit" then hit enter.
 Now select Run > Debug Configurations.
-Select the Java Application > Bootstrap entry.
+Select the Java Application > Main entry.
 Click on Arguments and then add the following VM Arguments:

 *nix machines: